Malta national cricket team: International competition

-Malta competed in every edition of the European Affiliates Championship from 1999 to 2005, their best result coming in 2001 when they reached the semi finals.
+Malta competed in every edition of the European Affiliates Championship from 1999 to 2005, their best result coming in 2001 when they reached the semi-finals.
 They competed in the tournament predecessor, the European Nations Cup in 1997, and competed in its successor, Division Three of the European Championship in 2007, 2009, 2011 and 2012.

-In October 2013, Malta hosted an International Tournament, inviting the International Cricket Associations of the Czech Republic, asary and Russia.
+In October 2013, Malta hosted an International Tournament, inviting the International Cricket Associations of the Czech Republic, Hungary and Russia.
 Malta played their games from 4 to 6 October.
 Khosla captained the side to 3 wins out of 3, culminating in a final day victory over Hungary where the latter could've also won the tournament with a victory.
 The winning runs were scored on a wide delivery with Haroon Majeed facing the ball.

 Malta followed up their success with a second successive International Tournament victory in Budapest, Hungary.
 Malta defeated the UAE in the final in a tournament compromising of Hungary, Poland, Austria, Czech Republic, UAE and Malta.
 Bikram Arora hit the winning runs with a drive to the leg-side which made it to the boundary.
 Malta's Christopher Chellew won the Player of the Tournament and also scored the most runs in tournament.